angelascerbo/super-graphiql/README.md

 ```

 <b>React Component</b>
-You can incorporate Super-GraphiQL into your existing project with npm:
+<p>You can incorporate SuperGraphiQL into your existing project with npm:</p>

 ```sh
 $ npm install --save super-graphiql